Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Electrically driven waves

-Finally, the problem is closed with lateral boundary conditions that define the Sturm Liouville problems (\ref{eq:solution_base_eigenfunction}).
+Finally, the problem is closed with lateral boundary conditions that define the Sturm\textendash Liouville problems (\ref{eq:Helmholtz_t_laplacian}-\ref{eq:Helmholtz_t_laplacian_z}).
 Since the upper wall is electrically insulated, we assume that the current injected at the electrode escapes radially at infinity \citep{baker_dimensionality_2015}.
-Axisymmetry imposes that for $r_e/r_0\gg1$, $j_r\sim r^{-1}$ so the corresponding boundary condition for the Sturm-Liouville problem (\ref{eq:solution_base_eigenfunction}) is $\lim_{r\rightarrow\infty} j_r=0$.
-Since, however we will solve the problem numerically, the boundary condition at infinity is approximated by one at finite radius $r_e\gg r_0$.
-Axisymmetric solutions of the Sturm-Liouville problems (\ref{eq:solution_base_eigenfunction}) are Bessel functions of the first kind $J_1(\kappa_\perp^{i} r)$, where $\kappa_\perp^i$ is $J_1$'s $i^{\rm th}$ root scaled by the dimensionless radius of the vessel $r_e$.
-With these conditions in the horizontal plane, the general form for $b_\theta$ and $u_\theta$ takes the form
+Axisymmetry imposes that for $r_e/r_0\gg1$, $j_r\sim r^{-1}$ so the corresponding boundary condition for the Sturm\textendash Liouville problem (\ref{eq:Helmholtz_t_laplacian}) is $\lim_{r\rightarrow\infty} j_r=0$.
+However, since we solve the problem numerically, the boundary condition at infinity is approximated by one at finite radius $r_e\gg r_0$.
+Axisymmetric solutions of the Sturm\textendash Liouville problems (\ref{eq:Helmholtz_t_laplacian}) are Bessel functions of the first kind $J_1(\kappa_\perp^{i} r)$, where {the transverse wavenumber} $\kappa_\perp^i$ is $J_1$'s $i^{\rm th}$ root scaled by the dimensionless radius of the vessel $r_e$.